Salary and Wages

 Your Income Statement will show your total earnings from your employer (both taxable and nontaxable earnings).
 This may include:

-• salary and wages
+- salary and wages

-• reportable fringe benefits amount; and
+- reportable fringe benefits amount; and

-• reportable superannuation payments (salary sacrifice).
+- reportable superannuation payments (salary sacrifice).

-For most people, nothing.
-However, it is relevant if you have a HELP debt, Centrelink (eg. Family Tax Benefit A or B), child support or if you have no private health (hospital) insurance and you are a ‘high’ income earner
+For most people, no. However, it is relevant if you have a HELP debt, Centrelink (eg. Family Tax Benefit A or B), child support or if you have no private health (hospital) insurance and you are a ‘high’ income earner

 a) Centrelink